cema-sp/ruby-perf-optim/README.md

 See [010_rp_1.rb](010_rp_1.rb)

 Some programs may spend more time on startup than on actual code execution.
-Sometimes `GC.disable` may take significant amount of time because of _lazy GC sweep_.
+Sometimes `GC.disable` may take a significant amount of time because of _lazy GC sweep_.

 Use `Rack::RubyProf` middleware to profile Rails apps.
-Include it before `Rack::Runtime` to include other middlewares in report.
+Include it before `Rack::Runtime` to include other middlewares in the report.
 To disable GC, use custom middleware [010_rp_rails/config/application.rb](010_rp_rails/config/application.rb).

 Rails profiling best practices: